Massage School Faculty

 Tammie Culley, LMT, MTI, is a graduate of The Lauterstein-Conway Massage School and is a massage therapist in the Austin/Round Rock area.
 She is currently the Lead Massage Therapy Instructor for the Internship Clinic at that same school.
 Tammie works side-by-side Chiropractors and Physical Therapists.
 She is still often seen at many of the races around Austin giving massage support to the wonderful athletes there.
 She has a small but successful private practice, which allows her the honor of attending clients in a more personal setting.
 Tammie is married and a mother of 4.
 She has a limitless curiosity for learning and finds joy in this endeavor.
 She also enjoys travel, camping, riding her motorcycle, martial arts, reading, and spending time with her family.

 Kazuko DeVirgilio, LMT, MTI, was born and raised in Japan.
 Growing up with four generations of her family under one roof taught her the essence of touch at an early age.
 She has been practicing massage therapy since 2006 after graduating from the Lauterstein-Conway Massage School.
-Her practice is in northwest Austin.
-She specializes in stress and chronic pain relief.
-She balances a busy schedule between her private practice, family and teaching.
+She specializes in oncology massage, stress and chronic pain relief.
 Her curiosity and desire to keep learning leads her to explore new modalities.
-She is currently studying Zero Balancing and Shiatsu passionately.
+She is currently attending school for Traditional Chinese Medicine to be able to integrate both western and eastern medicine approach into her practice.
 She is excited to share her experience with students here at TLC.

 Jason Hammond, LMT, L.Ac., is a massage therapist and acupuncturist in North Austin.
 He is devoted to learning how to cultivate wellness in the body and to help the body recover from sickness or injury.
 Jason attended the Lauterstein-Conway Massage School in 2007 and received a Masters Degree in Acupuncture and Oriental Medicine from AOMA Graduate School of Integrative Medicine in 2010.
 Jason holds a 4th degree black belt in Kung Fu and a 4th degree black sash in Tai Chi and continues to train and teach Chinese martial arts.